acdemiralp/sdl/README.md

   - The order of parameters are identical to the SDL with the following exceptions:
     - Parameters with default values are moved to the end of the function.
     - Parameters with default values are ordered from the most to least likely to be changed.
+  - Any component which has an equally capable C++ standard library or de facto standard alternative is not wrapped.
 - Design TODOs:
   - Evaluate each instance of `#ifdef SDL_USE_EXCEPTIONS` and deem if the error is terminal i.e. should throw an exception, or not.